8 Different Types of Snakes in the Philippines

 Although the majority of types of snakes in the Philippines found there are benign, the Philippines is also home to some of the world’s deadliest snakes.

-These different types of snakes in the Philippines, along with information on where to find them and what makes them so hazardous, are listed in this article.
+This article lists the different types of snakes in the Philippines, along with information on where to find them and what makes them so hazardous.

 1. Palawan Long-Glanded Coral Snake

 This is the first on our list of types of snakes in the Philippines.
-Long-glanced Coral snake is ending our list of types of snakes in the Philippines.
+Long-glanced coral snakes are the end of our list of snake types in the Philippines.

 Some of the most unusual venom in the world, possessed by Long-Glanded Coral Snakes, causes an instantaneous shock to the body, resulting in spasms and a nervous system overload.

-These types of snakes in the Philippines have some of the largest venom glands in the world, covering a quarter of their length, and they typically pursue other venomous snakes, particularly juvenile King Cobras.
+These types of snakes in the Philippines have some of the largest venom glands in the world, covering a quarter of their length.
+They typically pursue other venomous snakes, particularly juvenile King Cobras.

 Its venom acts quickly but doesn’t immediately kill; instead, it paralyzes targets that move swiftly, including prospective predators like cobras, by triggering their nerves.